How to make an HTML dropdown select with a searchbox

 </div>

-Below is the screenshot of the above code:
+Below is the output of the above code :

-From the examples above, there seems to be no need for a search box since we have 7 countries in our options which are all visible at once.
-But when we include a full list of 195 countries...
-It's incredibly important to have a search box to easily find the country when we start to type its name in the search box.
+From the examples above, there seems to be no need for a search box since we have only 10 countries in our options which are all visible at once.
+But when we include a full list of 195 countries, a search filter will be more than necessary to easily find the country when we start to type its name in the search box.

 Below is how we do it.

-Adding a search box to the dropdown select
+Adding a search box to HTML select dropdown

 We now will go ahead and add a search box to the forms in the above examples.